Rajesh Gautam

-Rajesh Gautam is an Indian politician and a member of 17th Legislative Assembly, Uttar Pradesh of India.
+Rajesh Gautam is an Indian politician and a member of 17th Uttar Pradesh Assembly, Uttar Pradesh of India.
 He represents the ‘Kadipur’ constituency in Sultanpur district of Uttar Pradesh.

 Political career

 Rajesh Gautam contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated his close contestant Bhageluram from Bahujan Samaj Party with a margin of 26,406 votes.